Mississippi says two inmates escaped from troubled prison

 All state prisons statewide remained locked down Saturday, Bryant said, with inmates confined to cells, and no visitors allowed.

-The five inmates have been identified as Denorris Howell, 36, and Terrandance Dobbins, 40, who died Sunday at the South Mississippi Correctional Institute in Leakesville.
-On Tuesday, Walter Gates, 25, was stabbed and several other inmates were injured at Parchman during a fight that spread to multiple units of the sprawling prison.
+T he first of five inmates identified as dying was Terrandance Dobbins, 40, who died Sunday at the South Mississippi Correctional Institute in Leakesville.
+Two days later, Walter Gates, 25, was stabbed and several other inmates were injured at Parchman during a fight that spread to multiple units of the sprawling prison.
 Then on Thursday, Gregory Emary, 26, was killed at the Chickasaw County Regional Correctional Facility, a county-run jail that holds state inmates.
 Also Thursday, 32-year-old Roosevelt Holliman was fatally stabbed at Parchman in a fracas that led to multiple injuries.
+Before dawn Friday, Denorris Howell, 36, was found dead in his cell at Parchman.

-Corrections officials have refused so far to say how many people overall have been injured, or whether there have been other violent incidents in prisons.
+Corrections officials have repeatedly not answered questionsabout how many people overall have been injured, or whether there have been other violent incidents in prisons.

 Some prisons, including South Mississippi, have areas where many prisoners are housed in bunks in one large room, instead of individual cells.
 This can lead to worsened security problems.
 South Mississippi, in Greene County, was locked down for almost all of 2019, in part because of guard shortages.

-Note: This story has been corrected to show that inmate Denorris Howell was found dead on Friday.